The Mall at Johnson City: 2000s

 In 2006 Proffitt's was acquired by Belk and resulted in a change in the dual anchors.
 Belk was once again a dominant retailer in the Tri-Cities following the conversions.

 Recently, there have been a series of major additions and expansions being undertaken.
 Several stores including American Eagle Outfitters and GameStop were relocated from the lower level as the space formerly tenanted by Kroger and Piccadilly Cafeterias was demolished to make way for Dick's Sporting Goods.
 The interior of the mall underwent a series of makeovers at this time as well.
 There was an addition to the JCPenney store, doubling its space.
 After Dick's was finished, Goody's Family Clothing announced in late 2007 that they would not renew their lease, and they closed in January 2008.
-In February 2008, Bath and Body Works, White Barn Candle Co., Victoria's Secret, and Fanatics 101 moved into other places in the mall to make room for a new Victoria's Secret and Pink (Victoria's Secret) which took over all of the recently moved stores.
+In February 2008, Bath & Body Works, White Barn Candle Co., Victoria's Secret, and Fanatics 101 moved into other places in the mall to make room for a new Victoria's Secret and Pink (Victoria's Secret) which took over all of the recently moved stores.
 Kirkland's closed during this time to make room for a Victoria's Secret temporary location.
-Bath and Body Works took Victoria's Secret's original spot, the White Candle Barn combined with them in the new store.
+Bath & Body Works took Victoria's Secret's original spot, the White Candle Barn combined with them in the new store.

 Nisas Collections opened their store in May 2008.
 It is located opposite Merle Norman, at the main upper level entrance of the Mall.
 JCPenney opened their new addition in late June 2008, and the entire store renovation was complete by late fall 2008.
 The entire Goody's store was then turned into a new corridor that gives access to a new wing.
 A Forever 21 flagship store opened in the fall of 2009.
 Ritz Camera closed in early 2009.
 GNC was moved into a temporary spot until their new permanent store opens.
 While the interior of the mall was receiving renovations, the roadway entrances also began to be moved and cleaned up to improve traffic flow.
 The Ruby Tuesday closed on January 13, 2009.

 Further expansion plans include space for an additional anchor store outside the former Goody's.
 However, with the slowing economy it is not expected that a new anchor would be announced for some time.
 The former Ruby Tuesday location was combined with vacant neighboring space to make room for a new Charming Charlie store that opened early 2011.